Jared Goff Player Prop Bets for NFL Week 17 | Detroit vs. Seattle 1/2/2022

 Season Stats

-- The Lions, who rank 29th in the NFL in points scored, have attempted a pass 58.0% of the time while running the ball 42.0% of the time.
+- The Lions have thrown the ball in 58.0% of their plays from scrimmage this year while running the ball 42.0% of the time.
+This offensive attack ranks 29th in the NFL in points scored.

-- Goff has thrown 50 passes in the red zone this season, 49.5% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Goff's matchup with the Seahawks.